User37som/libbitcoin/bx-settings.md

 }
 ```

-> This presumes the existence of `bx.cfg` with the above settings.
+> This presumes the existence of `bx-testnet.cfg` with the above settings.

 ### Example 3
 environment variable `BX_CONFIG=MyConfig/bx.cfg`